 Montserrat map showing restricted area due to volcanic eruptions.
 Photo Credit: © Ursula Petula Barzey.

 Montserrat Historical Timeline

-The Caribbean island of Montserrat, part of the Lesser Antilles chain, is pear-shaped and roughly 40 square miles.
-One of the colonies in the former British Empire, many of the early European inhabitants were Irish.
-Below is a historical timeline of Montserrat, starting with the first sighting from Christopher Columbus in 1493 during his second voyage to the Americas.
+The Caribbean island of Montserrat is part of the Lesser Antilles chain.
+It is pear-shaped and roughly 40 square miles.
+As one of the colonies in the former British Empire, many of the early European inhabitants were Irish.
+Below is a historical timeline of Montserrat, starting with the first sighting by Christopher Columbus in 1493 during his second voyage to the Americas.

 1493: Italian explorer Christopher Columbus, sponsored by Spain, spots the island on November 11 during his second voyage to the Americas.
 He named Montserrat after the Santa Maria de Montserrat Abbey, located on the mountain of Montserrat in Monistrol de Montserrat, Catalonia, Spain.
 Note that the indigenous name for Montserrat is Allioguana, meaning land of the prickly bush.